Community Activated Outdoor Gyms: Transforming Public Spaces for Wellbeing

 The Rich History of Outdoor Fitness

 The outdoor gym movement evolved through European military training in Germany and Sweden, before becoming widespread in China during the 1990s as part of their preparation for the Beijing Olympics.
 That's where I first encountered the concept while working at Sport England on the London 2012 Olympic bid.
 Inspired by what I saw, I pitched the idea to the CEO who encouraged me to set up my own business.
-Fast forward to today, and outdoor gyms have become a global trend with profound impacts on communities worldwide.

 The Two Major Wins of Outdoor Gyms